Overview of FBT (3 phases)

 Dietitians

-For families that want to work with a dietician who is familiar with FBT, my colleague, Katie Grubiak, RDN, and I have worked out the following successful protocol.
+For families that want to work with a dietician who is familiar with FBT, my dietitian colleague, Katie Grubiak, RDN, and I have worked out the following successful protocol.
 In Phase 1 of FBT, the dietitian only meets with the parents.
 This helps to empower the parents and prevents the dietitian from inadvertently colluding with the eating disorder.
-When a dietitian meets the teen too soon, we have found that the eating disorder tries to ally with the dietitian and the teen spends the time trying to negotiate for preferred “eating disorder foods.”
+When a dietitian meets the teen too soon, we have found that the eating disorder tries to ally with the dietitian.
+Consequently, the teen spends the time trying to negotiate for preferred “eating disorder foods.”
 We find it more effective to avoid giving the eating disorder that voice.
 Parents—who have after all been feeding their child since birth—know what their teen truly likes and can avoid being manipulated by the eating disorder.

 - The adolescent has another issue that necessitates dietary restriction such as celiac disease, diabetes, or a food allergy.